Welcome to Strathglass Heritage Association

 The Association logo was designed and drawn by a local artist, the late Pat Cairney and is based on the ERCHLESS PENDANT.

 Members are warmly invited to join us in preserving our heritage by:-

 - Adding your own fund of local and historical knowledge

 - Undertaking a particular area of research

 - Offering help with developing publications and web archive

 - Volunteering as part of the team in developing History Walks, Exhibitions & other local events

 Members receive regular updates of the work of the Strathglass Heritage and are invited to all members and public events.
 Members may also request access to the extensive archive files.
-It hardly needs to be said that these include unique local research and history unavailable from any other source.
+Members now have their own password protected Members Area which contains a variety of items digitised from our archive.